LuccasJSantos/Functional-UI5/README.md

 🚧 **Work in progress**

+A bunch of general purpose and UI5 focused functional helpers to be used within SAPUI5 environment.
+It can be easily imported just like the `utilities.js` file on controllers.

 All functions are **curried**, meaning that if the calling function **was not provided** with all the required arguments, **it will return another function** that expects the remaining arguments.
 The function itself **will be called when all the arguments are fulfilled**.